Master equation for non-Markovian quantum Brownian motion: The emergence of lateral coherences: Introduction

-Controlling quantum coherences plays a key role in the broad area of quantum technologies, where it is essential that decoherence -- the phenomenon by which coherences decay over time -- is kept at bay for as long as possible in order for non-classical behaviour, such as interference effects and entanglement, to be harnessed \cite{Joos96, Zurek03, Ladd10}.
-Decoherence depends strongly on the interaction of the quantum system with its environment, and much effort is currently devoted to either decoupling the system from the environment, or to engineering environmental features which protect quantum behaviour \cite{Fagaly10, Baumgart16}.
+The study of quantum systems in interaction with their environment -- so-called open quantum systems -- touches upon a number of unsolved problems in fundamental physics.
+Decoherence due to the interaction of a quantum system with its environment must be understood or controlled in all applications where non-classical dynamics need to be harnessed \cite{Joos96, Zurek03, Ladd10}.
+Much effort is thus currently devoted to either decoupling the system from its environment, or to engineering environmental features that protect quantum behaviour \cite{Fagaly10, Baumgart16}.

-In this Letter, we investigate the effect that non-Markovian dynamics have on decoherence times.
-In general, a stochastic process is Markovian if the probability of a time-dependent random variable $X(t)$ taking a value $x_n$ at some arbitrary time $t_n$ is uniquely determined by its value at time $t_{n-1}$, but not by earlier times.
-In contrast, a non-Markovian process is one in which there is memory of the history of $X$.
-In open quantum systems non-Markovian behaviour emerges naturally when the dynamics of environmental degrees of freedom are projected out.
-Both the adoption of general projection techniques \cite{Nakajima58,Zwanzig60} and the explicit calculation of specific environmental models \cite{Feynman63} lead to reduced dynamics for the system of interest characterized by memory kernels which account in principle for non-Markovian behaviour.
-Typical assumptions about the relaxation timescales of such memory kernels can be made, so that a Markov approximation becomes legitimate, convolution integrals are de-convolved, and the emerging representation is again Markovian.
-It is well-known that this approach leads to Master Equations for the reduced density matrix of the system of interest, which are characterised by very fast (exponential) decay of the coherent components \cite{Zurek02}.
-More recently, non-Markovian dynamics have been proposed as a means to extend the survival of coherent behaviour in time \cite{Breuer08,Fleming11,Chin12,Laine14}.
+Solving the dynamics of open quantum systems is, in general, a challenging task.
+A Markovian system is one in which the state of the system at time $t_n$ is uniquely determined by its state at time $t_{n-1}$, and not by earlier times.
+In the Markovian case, many different techniques have been developed to analyse the dynamics (see for instance \cite{deVega17} for a review).
+In contrast, a non-Markovian system retains memory of the state at earlier times, and the analysis is usually more involved.

+Non-Markovian behaviour emerges naturally in both classical and quantum systems when the dynamics of environmental degrees of freedom are projected out.
+Both the adoption of general projection techniques \cite{Mori65,Nakajima58,Zwanzig60} and the explicit calculation of specific environmental models \cite{Feynman63} lead to reduced dynamics for the system of interest characterized by memory kernels which account in principle for non-Markovian behaviour.
+However, if {\em ad-hoc} assumptions about the relaxation timescales of such memory kernels are made, a Markov approximation can be performed.
+This leads to reduced quantum dynamics which are again Markovian, and characterized by very fast (approximately exponential) decoherence of the coherent components \cite{Zurek03}, accounting thereby for the environment-induced measurement process \cite{Presilla96,Presilla97}, and the quantum-classical transition \cite{Kovacs17}.